 One of the most curious things about Ample products is how they are sold.
 They are in a powder version, but the powder comes in bottles so you just need to add water (or milk).
 As convenient as a ready-to-drink, but twice as fancy.

 It does have one clear negative though.
 We have found ourselves struggling to find a place where to store the cardboard boxes (the downsides of living in a flat!), especially when making big orders.

-Furthermore, it does mean that you are creating unecessary waste (damn those plastic bottles), which again might be a bit ironic if considering Ample’s eco-friendly approach (not fully true, but kind of).
-We see the convenience though and they are not much more wasteful than the RTD products.
+Furthermore, it does mean that you are creating unnecessary waste (damn those plastic bottles), which again might be a bit ironic if considering Ample’s eco-friendly approach (not fully true, but kind of).
+We see the convenience though, and they are not much more wasteful than the RTD products.